thycotic/dsv-docs/product/cli-ref/config.md

 "version": "0"
 ```

-Note that the account identifiers for third-party authentication are a top level setting that allow you or other users to authorize specific security principals within that account.
-They do not automatically grant access to any user or role within the provider.
+Note that the account identifiers for third-party authentication are a top level setting that allow you or other Users to authorize specific security principals within that account.
+They do not automatically grant access to any User or Role within the provider.

 See the [Authentication: AWS and Azure](../authent-azure-aws/) article for examples of using AWS and Azure for authentication.